 She made her way until she stood outside Aang’s room.
 Grinning, she withdrew water from her pouch next to her hip and turned it into the mist.
 She peeked into the keyhole and smirked when she found Aang sitting in the middle of his bed with the blankets covering his body with only his face visible.
 His eyes were drooping and his head was lolling to the side as he fought to stay awake.
 It was moments like this where she could see how young he really was.

 The mist slithered down and entered through the crack of the bottom of the door.
 Katara watched as Aang snapped his head up and his eyes widened when he noticed the mist entering his room.
 Before she could form the fog into the shape of the ‘ghost woman’, Aang screamed in a high pitch, making Momo shrieked which caused the young boy to leap from his bed before he crashed to the floor as the blanket got tangled around his legs.
 Aang frantically shoved the blankets away while still yelling as if he was being brutally murdered before he ran across the room toward the window.
 He cast a fearful glance at the still hovering mist before he jumped through the window and ran away like a madman.

-Okay… I didn't expect that, Katara thought in shock before she started to giggled hysterically.
-Aang screamed a like a girl, too!
+Okay… I didn't expect that, Katara thought in shock before she started to giggle hysterically.

 Hearing voices coming down the hall, she stood up and walked a few feet away before she ran back towards Aang’s room just as the others rounded the corner.

 “Aang?” she called out in worry as she yanked the door open in order to convince the others she was not behind the strange happenings.
 “Where did he go?” she asked softly.